Doing Business with the UW

 - Corporate Social Responsibility

-- Complete Registration - US based companies who wish to do business with the University of Washington are required to complete a Supplier Registration Form (SRF).
-(Estimated time to process – 2 business days)
+- Supplier Registration Form (SRF) Submission - U.S. companies having business with the University of Washington are required to complete a Supplier Registration Form (SRF)

-- Electronic payment enrollment - Supplier must complete the enrollment process for electronic payments.
-(Estimated time to process – 2-4 weeks)
+- Payment Enrollment - Supplier must complete the enrollment process for electronic payments

 The University is committed to paying its suppliers in the fastest and most efficient fashion possible.
 Below are requirements to ensure compliance with state and federal guidelines:

-- Suppliers should provide complete and accurate information.
-Using your company invoice, provide the following information:
+- Suppliers should provide complete and accurate information; using your company invoice, provide the following:

-- UW-issued Blanket Purchase Order (BPO) or Purchase Order (PO) number
+- UW-issued Purchase Order (PO) or Blanket Purchase Order (BPO) number

 - Shipping address